 Be careful when purchasing fuel at your local gas station.
 Fuels containing ethanol levels of 15% and 85% are appearing at more gas stations, known as E15 and E85 fuel respectively.

 Using gasoline with this high ethanol level can cause significant engine damage.
 You can find more information about the correct gas to use in your zero-turn here.

 Only Use Fresh Gasoline in Your Zero Turn

 Because gasoline begins to break down and becomes less effective as soon as 30 days, it is important to buy gas from a busy gas station.
 Ethanol in gasoline attracts moisture which can cause run ability issues and gum the fuel system.

 Solution: If you have purchased the wrong type of fuel and placed it in your zero-turn fuel tank, drain and flush the fuel tank.
 A manual siphon pump works well to drain the tank.

 Zero Turn Gas Cap Won’t Vent

 When this vent is clogged, a vacuum is formed in your fuel tank.
-This vacuum restricts fuel from leaving the tank causing your mower not to start due to a lack of fuel.
+This vacuum restricts fuel from leaving the tank causing your mower not to start because the carburetor isn’t getting gas.

 You may be able to identify a plugged cap by running your mower with and without the cap.
 Confirm the mower starts and runs without the cap and dies after a short period once the cap is installed to determine you may have a bad cap.